statbiophys/soNNia/README.md

 In the examples folder there is a python notebook  (or alternatively the example_pipeline script) which shows the main properties of the software.

+## Command line console scripts

+There are three command line console scripts (the scripts can still be called as executables if SoNNia is not installed):
+1. ```sonnia-evaluate```
+  * evaluates Ppost, Pgen or selection factors of sequences according to a generative V(D)J model and selection model.
+2. ```sonnia-generate```
+  * generates CDR3 sequences, before (like olga) or after selection
+3. ```sonnia-infer```
+  * infers a selection model with respect to a generative V(D)J model

+For any of them you can execute with the -h or --help flags to get the options.

+###
+We offer a quick demonstration of the console scripts.
+This will show how to generate and evaluate sequences and infer a selection model using the default generation model for human TCR beta chains that ships with the SONIA software.
+In order to run the commands below you need to download the examples folder.

+1. ```$ sonnia-infer --humanTRB -i examples/data_seqs.txt -d ';' -m 10000```
+  * This reads in the full file example_seqs.txt, infers a selection model and saves to the folder sel_model

+2. ```$ sonnia-generate --set_custom_model_VDJ examples/sonnia_model --post -n 100```
+  * Generate 100 human TRB CDR3 sequences from the post-selection repertoire and print to stdout along with the V and J genes used to generate them.
+3. ```$ sonnia-evaluate --set_custom_model_VDJ examples/sonnia_model -i examples/data_seqs.txt --ppost -m 100 -d ';' ```
+  * This computes Ppost,Pgen and Q of the first 100 seqs in the data_seqs file.

 ## Contact

 Any issues or questions should be addressed to [us](mailto:giulioisac@gmail.com).